Garden Lovers Club

 Bulbine

 Bulbine is a highly unique-looking flower that makes for the perfect accent plant in a flower bed.
 The flower has star-shaped blooms that generally bloom most of the year in Florida.
 They typically come in yellow or shades of light orange.
-Bulbines are exceptionally easy to take care and will thrive in a multitude of various soil types.
+Bulbines are exceptionally easy to take care of and will thrive in a multitude of various soil types.
 These plants look nice in rock gardens and will grow well in zones 9-11.

 9. Black and Blue Salvia